digital-analysis-co/digital-analysis-co/docs/blog/posts/share_events_google_analytics_google_ads.md

 ## Add a Google Ads Conversion Tag to the Site via Google Tag Manager

-This is the most common approach is to add a Google Ads goal on the site.
+The most common approach is to add a Google Ads goal on the site.

 I won't add too much detail here since this is already a well known and common approach.